 On 22 January 2021, the Australian Government updated the requirements for permitted e-bikes.

-There are only two types of eBikes permitted on roads and road-related areas, which are power-assisted pedal cycles, and electrically power-assisted cycles.
+There are only two types of eBikes permitted on roads and road-related areas, which are power-assisted cycles whereby the motor is activated by a throttle, and power-assisted pedal cycles whereby the motor is activated only when pedalling,

 In either case, these must be designed to be propelled primarily by the rider; in other words, they cannot be propelled exclusively by the motor.